openSUSE/news-o-o/_posts/2011-07-02-opensuse-weekly-news-issue-182-is-out.markdown

           source service mode has been activated](http://lists.opensuse.org/opensuse-packaging/2011-06/msg00028.html), it is recommended to update to osc 0.132 version as available in the openSUSE:Tools project to work with source services.
 Now the download URL given in source link is checked, so it has to be accurate.
-If you downloaded and recompressed a tarball, read Coolo™s [policy change](http://lists.opensuse.org/opensuse-packaging/2011-06/msg00182.html): please don™t recompress tarballs unless it saves >1MB for download..
+If you downloaded and recompressed a tarball, read Cooloâ€™s [policy change](http://lists.opensuse.org/opensuse-packaging/2011-06/msg00182.html): â€œplease donâ€™t recompress tarballs unless it saves >1MB for download.â€.

 He also mentions:

+â€œ

 What will become policy sooner or later is that you should not have incorrect source
-          URLs behind Source*, so _if_ you have to recompress, don™t lie in the
+          URLs behind Source*, so _if_ you have to recompress, donâ€™t lie in the

 Source line, but put the original tar as comment and use local file names in
           Source:

-
+â€

 **Dropping a package from Factory**